How to Clear Up Cloudy Hot Tub Water

 Clean Your Hot Tub

-The filter in a hot tub is often overlooked.
 Your hot tub filter requires regular cleaning.
-A blocked filter means they aren't doing their job correctly, so make sure filters are rinsed regularly and periodically treated with a filter cleaner to remove oils and greases.
-New filters need fitting every 6 – 12 months.
+A blocked filter means it isn't doing its job correctly.
+Make sure filters are rinsed regularly and periodically treated with a filter cleaner to remove oils and grease.
+New filters need to be fitted every 6 – 12 months.

 You'll need to refill the hot tub if you have saturated water.